 601, 602.
 Bible.
 First semester: Special Bible Lectures by visiting Bible teachers (see schedule); and Contemporary History and Chronology of the Bible by the resident professor.
 In the latter part of the course, the main facts of the history of surrounding nations are considered in order to show how they correlate with the history of the nation Israel and how they affect the message of the Prophets.
 A study is also made of the factors which enter into the chronology of Biblical and contemporary history and of the Old Testament writings.
-Second semester: Special Bible Lectures by visiting Bible teachers (see schedule); and Covenants and Dispensitions and related subjects by the resident professor.
-The latter part of the course is introductory to the general study of the Scriptures and is a comprehensive presentation of the major divisions of the Bible, a knowledge of which is essential to a right understanding of the Divine Revelation.
+Second semester: Special Bible Lectures by visiting Bible teachers (see schedule); and Covenants and Dispensations and related subjects by the resident professor.
+The latter part of the course is introductory to the general study of the Bible, a knowledge of which is essential to a right understanding of the Divine Revelation.
 Classes meet twice a week except during Special Lectures, when eight classes per week are held.
-Prescribed, three hours both semesters.
-Professor Lincoln, Dr. Ehlert and Special Lecturers.
+Precial Lectures.